wittwitt/gowebdav/README.md

 # gdav

-webdav server by golang !
+The gdav is a webdav server. code by golang.

 base on golang.org/x/net/webdav

-# introduce
+## introduce

 multi user

 user power limit

 hide some file or subfolder

 # hide syntax

 only support path prefix